 My Final Thoughts

-Conducting this type of research can be beneficial in a number of ways.
+Conducting this type of research can be beneficial in several ways.
 As you may be collaborating with other members you will gain useful skills and also learn of resources that are available to you and how you can use them.

 This is something that may not be open to you if you were working on your own.